justzh/csharp/notes/Main() Return Values.md

 You can build the application using the dotnet CLI `dotnet build` command.

 Next, create a PowerShell script to run the application and display the result.
-Past the following code into a text file and save it as `test.ps1` in the folder that contains the project.
+Paste the following code into a text file and save it as `test.ps1` in the folder that contains the following code into a text file and save it as test.ps1.

+    if ($LastExitCode -eq 0) {
+        Write-Host "Execution succeeded"
+    } else
+    {
+        Write-Host "Execution Failed"
+    }
+    Write-Host "Return value = " $LastExitCode

 Run the PowerShell script by typing `test.ps1` at the PowerShell prompt.